 Purchasing a vessel in Mexico is an offshore purchase and may yield tax advantages.
 We are not in the tax business so we suggest you contact professionals in that area to ensure that you understand your obligations which can vary by state and country.

-The crew of Mazatlan Marine Center is made up of boat owners who have cruised the US, Canada and the west coast of Mexico.
+Our crew is made up of boat owners who have cruised the US, Canada and the west coast of Mexico.
 We have lived the cruising dream and have chosen to stay in our adopted country.
 We have gained first-hand knowledge of what it takes to outfit and maintain a boat for living aboard, coastal cruising, offshore sailing, day sailing, or fishing.

 YES!
 We work with several surveyors in each area, many of whom are also US or Canadian nationals.
 We work with people that have done surveys for clients before, so we know the quality of their work.
 If you are buying a vessel, the surveyor you choose will be working for you, ensuring that you get a vessel that has been properly inspected from bow to stern.